Clinical-Genomics/scout/docs/admin-guide/login-system.md

 `scout load user -i institute-id -u "User Name" -m user_emaill@email.com`

-## Login using Lightweight Directory Access Protocol (LDAP)
+## Login using Lightweight Directory Access Protocol

 Institutional directory services authentication via LDAP is supported by Scout.

-LDAP authentication in Scout is acheved by using the [lask-ldap3-login](https://flask-ldap3-login.readthedocs.io/en/latest/) library.
+LDAP authentication in Scout is achieved by using the [flask-ldapconn](https://github.com/rroemhild/flask-ldapconn) library.

 Pre-requisites in order to authenticate users using LDAP: